brunodles/brunodles/README.md

 * [i3wm-conf](https://github.com/brunodles/i3wm-conf) - My configuration files for i3wm, this dates back to 2014~15.
 * [AndroidSimplePreferences](https://github.com/brunodles/AndroidSimplePreferences) - An exploration on how to mix [Android SharedPreferences](https://developer.android.com/training/data-storage/shared-preferences) with [Ruby ActiveRecord](https://guides.rubyonrails.org/v5.0/active_record_basics.html).
 * [SlackUpload](https://github.com/brunodles/SlackUpload) - A gradle plugin that allows to upload artifacts into an slack channel.
 (We used this as a way to build versions for testing)
 * [anime-watcher](https://github.com/brunodles/anime-watcher) - An Android project that can simplify page content and "find" video in certains web pages.
-With it the user was able to watch animes from some pages as they where in "CrunchRoll" but with the data of other web pages.
+With it the user was able to watch animes from some pages as they where in "Crunchyroll" but with the data of other web pages.

 _(just some ideas but not time to maintain)_